 Professor Hall's research interests include Renaissance/Early Modern Literature and Culture, Critical Race Theory, Black Feminist Studies, Slavery Studies, Visual Culture, Food Studies, and Digital Humanities.
 She is currently working on two book projects: Sweet Taste of Empire, which examines the roles of race, aesthetics and gender in the Anglo-Caribbean sugar trade during the seventeenth century and a new project, Othello Was My Grandfather: Shakespeare and the African Diaspora, which discusses Afrodiasporic appropriations of Othello.

 Professor of Religion

-Currently working on a book called India's Real Religion: The Idea of the Bhakti Movement— devoted to deconstructing and reconstructing one of the principal ways in which Indians have told their religious history.
-Its focus: bhakti, the religion of song, of radical engagement, and of the heart.
+Professor Hawley's research is focused on the religious life of north India and on the literature that it has spawned in the course of the last 500 years.
+His most recent book—A Storm of Songs: India and the Idea of the Bhakti Movement (Harvard University Press, 2015)—is devoted to deconstructing and reconstructing one of the principal ways in which Indians have told their religious history.
+Its focus is bhakti, the religion of song, of radical engagement, and of the heart.

 Assistant Professor of Sociology

 Professor Kesler's research focuses on cross-national comparisons of social inequality, and particularly on the experiences of international migrants in European societies.
 She has recently completed a project that compares immigrant socioeconomic incorporation and exclusion in Germany, Sweden, and the United Kingdom.